-Hôtel-Dieu Grace Healthcare’s (HDGH) Centre for Problem Gambling and Digital Dependency provides free, confidential, and professional treatment services to individuals and their family and friends impacted by gambling, gaming, and/or problematic internet use related concerns.
+Hôtel-Dieu Grace Healthcare’s (HDGH) Centre for Problem Gambling and Digital Dependency provides free, confidential, and professional treatment services to individuals and their family and friends impacted by gambling, gaming, and/or problematic internet use-related concerns.

-Our Canadian board certified counsellors and inter-disciplinary team understand Digital Dependencies and Problem Gambling and are equipped to meet your needs and recovery goals.
+Our Canadian board-certified counsellors and inter-disciplinary team understand Digital Dependencies and Problem Gambling and are equipped to meet your needs and recovery goals.

 Our outpatient and education services are available to residents of Windsor and Essex County, while our residential treatment services are available to residents across Ontario.

 The Centre for Problem Gambling and Digital Dependency at HDGH is funded by the Addictions Branch of the Ministry of Health and Long-Term Care.
-Services are provided at no cost to you upon presentation of a valid OHIP card.
+Services are provided at no cost to you upon the presentation of a valid OHIP card.

 Centre for Problem Gambling and Digital Dependency (Windsor)